Telegram Channel

 [Wi-Fi name] has no internet access

 Let’s say you have a Samsung phone.
 You connect to a Wi-Fi network and get a notification saying: [Wi-Fi name] has no internet access This could happen because your phone isn’t getting DNS responses for certain domains, such as: www.google.com google.com connectivitycheck.gstatic.com play.googleapis.com www.goooooooooooooooooooooooooooooooooooooooooooooooooooooooooogle.com (not a joke) …and a few others.
-You can find the full list by capturing the DNS queries your phone makes when connecting to Wi-Fi. ...
+You can find the full list by capturing the DNS queries your phone makes when connecting to Wi-Fi.
+I ran into this issue when trying to connect to my home Wi-Fi, and my Pi-hole was actively blocking DNS requests. ...